Děčín–Dresden-Neustadt railway: History and construction

 On 1 August 1848, the first section of Dresden was opened to Pirna.
 The first service over the whole Dresden–Děčín line ran on 6 April 1851.
 Royal Saxon State Railways owned the section to the border only.
 The rest of the line to Děčín was leased from Austria.

-In the following years, as part of the Saxon-Bohemian State Railway, it became an important lines in Europe.
+In the following years, as part of the Saxon-Bohemian State Railway, it became an important line in Europe.
 Much of the north–south traffic connected with the Prussian lines in Upper Silesia.

 Royal Saxon State Railways

 In 1898 large parts of the railway's premises in Dresden were refurbished.
 The line's old Bohemian station (Böhmische Bahnhof) was demolished and in its place the new Dresden Hauptbahnhof was built.
 The ground-level route through the city of Dresden was raised to a higher level, allowing a number of level crossings to be removed.
-Section by section, the Dresden–Pirna line was expanded to four tracks from 1915, allowing a separation of long-distance and regional services.
+Section by section, the Dresden–Pirna line was expanded to four tracks in 1915, allowing a separation of long-distance and regional services.
 Suburban trains ran every 15 minutes between Dresden and Pirna.